 North Carolina rental agreements are valid if they are written or verbal.
 When a rental agreement is entered between a landlord and a tenant, North Carolina law (NC General Statutes Chapter 42 Article 5) automatically provides certain rights to the tenant, including the right to a safe and habitable rental unit and the return of the security deposit.

 North Carolina landlords also have certain rights, such as the right to prompt and full rent payment and the right to recover the unit if the tenant fails to pay rent.

 Note: These rights exist regardless of a rental agreement stating otherwise.

 Landlord Responsibilities in North Carolina

 Landlords in North Carolina must maintain an inhabitable property and make requested repairs in a timely and reasonable manner.
-If they do not, then tenants are allowed to withhold rent if a judge determines that the landlord’s negligence warrants it.
+If they do not, tenants may file an action in Small Claims Court for rent abatement, tenants may not withhold rent unless it is ordered by the court.

 Below is a list of common items that North Carolina landlords are or aren’t responsible for.